rgyani/aws-incident-response/README.md

 With this option, you only add to the request.
 You can't modify or replace any part of the original request.
 Use cases for custom header insertion include signaling a downstream application to process the request differently based on the inserted headers, and flagging the request for analysis.

+AWS WAF is tightly integrated with Amazon CloudFront and the Application Load Balancer (ALB), services that AWS customers commonly use to deliver content for their websites and applications.

+When you use AWS WAF on Amazon CloudFront, your rules run in all AWS Edge Locations, located around the world close to your end users.
+This means security doesn’t come at the expense of performance.
+Blocked requests are stopped before they reach your web servers.

+When you use AWS WAF on Application Load Balancer, your rules run in region and can be used to protect internet-facing as well as internal load balancers.

 ### AWS WAF – Managed Rules

 Library of over 190 Ready-to-use rules that are managed by AWS and AWS Marketplace Sellers